tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 First type of test cases check if RBGs are used correctly according to FR algorithm policy.
 We are testing if scheduler use only RBGs allowed by FR configuration.
 To check which RBGs are used ``LteSimpleSpectrumPhy`` is attached to Downlink Channel.
-It notifies when data downlink channel transmission has occured and pass signal TxPsd spectrum value to check which RBs were used for transmission.
+It notifies when data downlink channel transmission has occurred and pass signal TxPsd spectrum value to check which RBs were used for transmission.
 The test vector comprise a set of configuration for Hard and Strict FR algorithms (there is no point to check other FR algorithms in this way because they use entire cell bandwidth).